eatmoresushi/eatmoresushi.github.io/_posts/2020-02-29-the-code-book-1.md

 layout: post
 ---

-*This is the first note I took while I was reading The code book by Simon Singh.
+*This is the first note I took while I was reading [The code book](https://simonsingh.net/books/the-code-book/) by Simon Singh.
 This is also my something awesome project for COMP6441 Security Engineering and Cyber Security course in UNSW*
+*This blog covers character 1-2 of the book*

 **What I’ve learnt:**

 Cryptography is the art of encrypting and decrypting the meaning of a message to make a secure communication between the sender and receiver.
 So that even if the message is intercepted by others, they would not know the meaning.
 It played a crucial role in human history both in civilian activities and military.
 It will continue to impact the outcome of the world.